Visiting the Archives Centre

 - We produce files in advance of your visit and on request throughout the day, with a break between 1230 and 1330, and with last productions typically by 1600.
 On busy days we may ask you to submit your final orders by 1530.
 We encourage you to let us know what documents you would like to consult initially in advance of your visit so we can have them ready for your arrival.
 Files can be ordered either by asking the staff member on duty in the reading room or by emailing email@example.com.

 - New researchers will need to register in advance and bring one form of photographic ID on their first visit (e.g. a passport or driving licence).

-- Information on how to find us is available here.
+- Information on how to find us the College is available here, and a map of the site is available here, with the Archives Centre marked as location 5.
 On arrival, please follow the signs directly to the Archives Centre.
 There is no need to report to the Porters’ Lodge.

 What services will be available for visiting researchers?